-We walked directly back to the Hall from the bridge, covering about 3 miles in total.
+We walked directly back to the Hall from the bridge, covering about three miles in total.

-Other parkland walks include a 2 mile Wildlife Sculpture Trail, which would particularly appeal to children, and shorter East Park and Winter walks, the latter around the site of the deserted village.
+Other parkland walks include a two mile Wildlife Sculpture Trail, which would particularly appeal to children, and shorter East Park and Winter walks, the latter around the site of the deserted village.

 None of the walks involve any gradients, although walks across to the lake are over fairly uneven farmland that could be muddy after extensive rain.